 Royal Hotel Port Macquarie by Jane Dempster-Smith from Staycation Australia

-The Royal Hotel was modernised during the lates 1960s and in 1999 a further refurbishment took place.
+The Royal Hotel was modernised during the late 1960s and in 1999 a further refurbishment took place.

 If you want lunch or dinner with a view over the Town Green and Port Macquarie Harbour this is the ideal venue for you.
 Here at the Hotel’s Beach House you can enjoy a cold beer or a glass of wine and watch the seaplane land and take off with its next group of tourists.
 The menu on offer is your classic pub fare with classics such as Chicken Schnitzel, Fish and Chips and a range of burgers for meat-eaters and non-meat eaters.
 On a Sunday afternoon relax and listen to live music as you enjoy your meal and cold drinks.